FREEDOM AND ECONOMIC MOVEMENT

 per month, making homeownership truly possible for ordinary families.

-• Example 2: For Middle-Income Families
+• Example 2: For Middle-Income Families:

 • Individuals or families earning between 300,000 and 500,000 CFA per month (or more) are well-positioned to purchase a home valued between 30 million and 50 million CFA.
 With a 25-year repayment plan (300 months):A 30 million CFA home would require an estimated monthly payment of approximately 100,000 CFA.
 A 50 million CFA home would require an estimated monthly payment of approximately 166,000 CFA.

-• Example 3: For Upper Middle-Class Families
+• Example 3: For Upper Middle-Class Families:

 A household earning 600,000 – 1,000,000 CFA per month or an individual

-earning the same amount and above will be able to buy a home valued at 100–
+earning the same amount and above will be able to buy a home valued

+at 100– 150 million CFA.
 With a 25-year repayment plan (300 months):

 A 100 million CFA home will cost about 333,000 CFA per month.